Salix eleagnos 'Angustifolia'

 USES: ornamental shrub in borders, by pools or ponds, even large rock gardens and containers.

-NB: There is a willow called Salix rosmarinifolia from Eastern Europe that is very different from this willow.
-It's also quite rare, so if you see a plant labelled with the scientific name Salix rosmarinifolia, chances are it's mislabelled and it is really Salix eleagnos or, more likely, the narrow leaf form
+NB: There is a willow called Salix rosmarinifolia in Europe that is very different from this willow.
+It's also very rare in North America, so if you see a plant labelled with the scientific name Salix rosmarinifolia, chances are it's mislabelled and it is really Salix eleagnos or, more likely, the narrow leaf form Salix eleagnos 'Angustifolia'!

 We are looking for a taxonomically verified plant of the species Salix eleagnos,

 and will swap 10 cuttings of any plant in my list for